-Newly identified or suspected non-functional swimming pools, as well as follow up inspections on previously identified non-functional pools, will receive the first notice door hanger below:
+Newly identified or suspected non-functional swimming pools, as well as follow up inspections on previously identified non-functional pools, will receive the first notice below:

 Swimming Pool Verification Options:

-Unmaintained or non-functional swimming pools holding water: residents must contact the District to schedule an inspection or grant access to inspect the swimming pool.
+Unmaintained or non-functional swimming pools holding water: residents must contact the District to schedule an inspection.

 Maintained (clean/blue) or non-functional dry swimming pools have three options to verify condition: